Desert Composting Recommendations

 Desert environmental factors of wind, intense sun, low humidity and drought all contribute to evaporation in any composting operation.
 Decomposition of organic material requires about 50% moisture and adequate air flow throughout the aerobic composting process.
 Composting technique options are available for the desert dweller.
 All are directed at decreasing evaporation while managing air flow throughout the composting process.
 Some of these options are:

 - As we are managing (moderating) intake air flow in desert composting it is imperative that bulking materials be added regularly as the operation is built up.
 Bulking helps maintain spaces in the organic material so that air can penetrate throughout the operation (pile).
 Bulking material can be sticks, twigs, wood chips, pinecones, corncobs, straw, cornstalks and similar dense woody materials.
-Bulking (6-8" of material) is important as the first (bottom) addition of any composting operation.
-Then bulking (4-6") is added for every 6-8" of organic material that is added to the compost pile.
+Bulking (6 to 8 inches of material) is important as the first (bottom) addition of any composting operation.
+Then bulking (2 to 4 inches) is added for every 6 to 8 inches of organic material that is added to the compost pile.
 Bulking materials decompose very slowly and so they maintain air spaces (fluff) which allows air to penetrate the layers.
 Bulking materials resist the compression from the the weight of added organic materials to a pile.
 Especially when the materials are wet.
+Please see our Convective Air Flow information page.

 - Pre-soak any dry organic material before adding it to a composting operation.
 As an example, dry leaves (which are hydrophobic) will absorb water if soaked in a pail or wheelbarrow before adding to a compost pile.
 Shredding dry materials before soaking will increase water absorption.